mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2022/2022-02-09-you-yang-ranges-branding-yard-trail/index.md

 ---
-title: "You Yang Ranges: Branding Yard Trail"
+blog: shalveena.com
+categories:
+- travels
+coverImage: img_6620.jpg
 date: "2022-02-09"
-categories:
-  - "travels"
 tags:
-  - "explore-australia"
+- explore-australia
-  - "explore-victoria"
+- explore-victoria
-  - "travel-australia"
+- travel-australia
-  - "travel-local"
+- travel-local
-  - "travel-melbourne"
+- travel-melbourne
-  - "victoria"
+- victoria
-  - "you-yang-ranges"
+- you-yang-ranges
-coverImage: "img_6620.jpg"
+title: 'You Yang Ranges: Branding Yard Trail'
 ---

 We have been to the You Yangs a few times, but we usually do the Flinders Peak walk.
 This time, we tried something different: the Branding Yard Trail.
 It was a category 2 walk with gentle slopes and a nice walking path.
 It took us about 1.5 hours return and was a 5km trail.